What is Lime Paint?

 Not always.
 Color Atelier Lime Paint can be applied directly over plaster surfaces, bricks, cement, stucco or walls smoothed out with joint compound.
-Bare or previously painted surfaces can be primed with Color Atelier Lime Primer to help achieve a more consistent appearance and uniform absorption of Lime Paint on your walls.
+Bare or previously painted surfaces can be primed with our Matte Primer for Lime Paint to help achieve a more consistent appearance and uniform absorption of Lime Paint on your walls.

 Do I need to seal the Lime Painted surface?

-In high traffic areas, for a wipeable surface we recommend using Color Atelier Sealer.
+In high traffic areas, for a wipeable surface we recommend using Color Atelier Sealers, Matte or Low-Sheen.